 Comments on two 1933 magazine articles

-The first article Wilson commented on was the one Daniels had told him about in his 11 July letter from Mexico City.
+The first article was the one Daniels had mentioned in his 11 July letter from Mexico City.
 Written by S. V. Benét and published in the May 1933 issue of Fortune, it was a celebration of UP’s first twenty-five years.
 The part of the story that interested Daniels and Wilson came under the heading ‘Premature’.
-Two of its statements, the Admiral insisted, were untrue.
+The Admiral rejected two of its allegations.

-The first one read, “Sitting in the office of Admiral Henry Wilson at Brest, Howard had been handed a slip of paper by the Admiral himself with permission to file it verbatim.
+The first was that, “in the office of Admiral Henry Wilson at Brest, Howard had been handed a slip of paper by the Admiral himself with permission to file it verbatim.
 It was an official dispatch from the Embassy at Paris, ‘Armistice signed at 11 A.M’”.
-Rejecting it, Wilson referred Daniels to what he had already said in his letter about only permitting Howardto“use”the message, not to have it sent to the United States.
+Wilson referred Daniels to the point he had already made in his letter about only permitting Howard to “use” the message, not to have it sent to the United States.

-The other statement declared, “Coincidentally, Admiral Wilson had sent a cable to Secretary of State Lansing assuming entire responsibility for giving out the armistice message.
+The other was that, “Coincidentally, Admiral Wilson had sent a cable to Secretary of State Lansing assuming entire responsibility for giving out the armistice message.
 This was held by Lansing until President Wilson intervened [and] ordered its release at two o’clock on November 8, the day after the celebration”.
-Wilson was adamant that no such “cable or letter” had gone to Lansing or the State Department from his office in Brest.
-1vi (This seems to be confusing United Press allegations about a delayed release of Roy Howard’s later cablegram cancelling his 7 November armistice news with Admiral Wilson’s 8 November exonerating statement.5)
+Wilson was adamant that no such cable had gone to Lansing or the State Department from his office in Brest.
+A1.9 (This allegation seems to be confusing Admiral Wilson’s 8 November exoneration of Howard and United Press with United Press complaints about a delayed release of Roy Howard’s later cablegram cancelling his 7 November armistice news.
+N10)

 He then quoted the following from a letter written by the aide, John Sellards, about what happened after he left Navy Headquarters with Roy Howard.